urbanjost/M_intrinsics/docs/intrinsics.md

 [**char**(3)](#char),
 [**ichar**(3)](#ichar)

+  See [**ichar**(3)](#ichar) in particular for a discussion of converting between numerical values and formatted string representations.

   Functions that perform operations on character strings, return lengths of arguments, and search for certain arguments:

 - **Elemental:**
   [**adjustl**(3)](#adjustl), [**adjustr**(3)](#adjustr), [**index**(3)](#index),